 Buying life insurance when you’re young is ideal, but purchasing a policy when you’re older still offers you a way to leave an inheritance to your loved ones, relieve the family burden of final costs such as funeral expenses, help pay for any estate taxes your beneficiaries may face and assist with paying off any debt you leave behind.
 Also, many life insurance policies can be more than a death benefit.
 Living benefits, for example, can be used to access a portion of your life insurance policy to help pay for the medical cost of a qualifying illness.

 Myth 2: I can’t buy life insurance because of my health issues

 Yes, conditions such as diabetes, high cholesterol, and some forms of arthritis may mean higher policy quotes, but that doesn’t mean insurance is out of reach.
-Unless you have grave health conditions, you can still buy term life insurance even with a range of health conditions, including high-risk illnesses.
+You can still buy term life insurance even with many health conditions, including high-risk illnesses, unless you have grave health conditions.
 “It’s free of charge in many cases to run a quick analysis of your overall medical history and discuss your options,” adds Perry.